 Brief

 Abigail spent seven years at Charlotte Tilbury before going freelance.
-She came out the other side of that with the technical chops of a luxury beauty brand and the audience of a working makeup artist — bridal, editorial, prom, party.
-Her old website was thin: a contact email, a handful of Instagram screenshots, no narrative, no funnel.
+She left with luxury-beauty technique and a working-MUA client list, bridal, editorial, prom, party.
+Her old website was thin: a contact email and a few Instagram screenshots.
 It wasn't winning enquiries; it was hiding from them.

 Approach

-The platform is Squarespace with the defaults torn out.
-The right tool for a sole trader who needs to update copy and add new portfolio shots without a developer in the loop — and a deliberate constraint that forces every design decision to live inside a tight system.
-Most of the work was in the brand styling, the page rhythm, and the editorial restraint, not the stack.
+The platform is Squarespace with the defaults torn out, the right tool for a sole trader who needs to update her own copy and add new portfolio shots without calling a developer.
+The work was in the brand and the restraint, not the stack.

 The visual system is restrained on purpose.
-A warm taupe backdrop, an editorial serif for headlines, a clean sans for body, and full-bleed photography doing the heavy lifting.
-No accent colour, no gradients, no animation tricks — Abigail's work is what should command the screen.
+Warm taupe, an editorial serif, full-bleed photography.
+No accent colour, no animation tricks, the photography is what should command the screen.
 Whitespace is generous because luxury beauty sites look expensive when they breathe and cheap when they don't.

 The enquiry form is the most considered interaction on the site.
-It captures everything Abigail needs to give a fast, accurate quote: event type (bridal / shoot / prom / party / other), date, location, number of faces, additional notes.
-The fields are sequenced so the easy questions come first; the harder ones come last when the visitor's already invested.
+It captures everything Abigail needs to give a fast, accurate quote: event type, date, location, number of faces, notes.
+The easy questions come first; the harder ones come last, once the visitor is already invested.

 A few deliberate omissions: